shrutidhungana/react-js-task/README.md

 # React Task

+This is the solution to the given task.
-Click on the link below to view the task:
+Click on the link below to view the task :

 https://shrutidhungana.github.io/react-js-task/